danielkucera/esp-arduino-ebus/CONTRIBUTING.md

 # Contributing to esp-arduino-ebus

 Thank you for your interest in contributing to the esp-arduino-ebus project!
-To maintain high code quality and architectural consistency, please follow these guidelines.
+To maintain high code quality and architectural consistency, please follow these guidelines for all new code.

 ## Coding Standards